Mitsubishi Magna: TE / KE

-The Executive was the entry level model that featured: power steering, four-speaker sound system, power mirrors, remote boot and fuel filler release, central locking and an engine immobiliser.
-The Altera model, which was a mid-entry level model, added: air-conditioning, power windows and cruise control.
+The Executive was the entry-level model that featured: power steering, four-speaker sound system, power mirrors, remote boot and fuel filler release, central locking and an engine immobiliser.
+The Altera model, which was a mid-entry-level model, added: air-conditioning, power windows and cruise control.
 Options included: airbags for driver and passenger, ABS, a CD player and alloy wheels.
 Subsequent additions to the model range included the Advance (safety-package) and the Altera LS (mid-luxury package), which featured ABS, airbags, CD player and alloy wheels as standard.

 The TE series was launched with an initial palette of eight colours.
-Four were carried over from the previous TS Magna (i.e. Paris White, Calypso Red, Arctic Blue, and Maderia (maroon)) and another four were newly introduced (i.e. Silverleaf (silver), Kashmir (light beige), Greenstone and Embassy (charcoal grey)).
+Four were carried over from the previous TS Magna (i.e. Paris White, Calypso Red, Arctic Blue, and Madeira (maroon)) and another four were newly introduced (i.e. Silverleaf (silver), Kashmir (light beige), Greenstone and Embassy (charcoal grey)).
 A short-lived Olive Green colour was made available late production in the TE/KE production and Atlantis Blue (dark sapphire blue pearl) was unique to the Verada.